Grass15/cryptodid_verifier/README.md

 # Verifier

-  Guide to setup local on a local machine
+  Guide to setup on your local machine

   Prerequistes: